-The regular application period for students entering with or without a bachelor's degree begins on July 1 and ends on January 15th .
-Admission Day invitations begin in early October and continues through April.
+The regular application period for students entering with or without a bachelor's degree begins approximately on July 1 and ends on January 15th .
+It is recommneded that supplmental application (eApp) also be completed at this time as well.
+Admission Day invitations begin in September and continues through April.
 A rolling admissions process is used, and the selection process is usually completed by June.
 A new class begins each fall.